Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 What happens if I tell a professor, work colleague, supervisor or friend?

-Depending on their relationship to the University, they may be obligated to report to the Director of Regulatory Compliance/Title IX Coordinator, Honey Ussery.
-The Director of Regulatory Compliance/Title IX Coordinator will reach out to you to offer you supportive measures and accommodations and talk to you about potentially starting an investigation.
-You have the right not to speak with the Director of Regulatory Compliance/Title IX Coordinator, although there may be circumstances in which the EORC Investigators will investigate allegations without your participation.
+Depending on their relationship to the University, they may be obligated to report to the Interim Title IX Coordinator, Marissa Watson.
+The Title IX Coordinator will reach out to you to offer you supportive measures and accommodations and talk to you about potentially starting an investigation.
+You have the right not to speak with the Title IX Coordinator, although there may be circumstances in which the EORC Investigators will investigate allegations without your participation.

 What happens if I choose not to report?

 If you decide not to file a formal complaint, all campus resources remain available to support you, and supportive measures are available to parties with or without the filing of a formal complaint.
-Please contact the Director of Regulatory Compliance/Title IX Coordinator for assistance with supportive measures.
-Or, alternatively, for complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, please contact VIP: Survivor Support.
+Please contact the Title IX Coordinator for assistance with supportive measures.
+Or, alternatively, for complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, please contact Office of Confidential Advocacy, Support, and Education (CASE).
 For individuals who have been reported to be the perpetrator of conduct that could constitute sexual harassment, please contact UMatter: Student Support & Advocacy.

 What are my reporting options?